Symptoms of gum disease

 Periodontal disease and heart disease share risk factors such as smoking, age and diabetes.
 Both also contribute to inflammation in the body.
 And although shared risk factors only explain why both may occur together, there may also be other evidence that suggests an independent association between the 2 diseases.3

 Independent researchers, as well as government agencies, continue to investigate this link.
 Some studies have shown that bacteria in the mouth that are involved in the development of gum disease can move into the bloodstream.
-When they do, they can cause an elevation in a certain protein which can, in turn, increase the risk of heart disease and stroke.4
+When they do, they can cause an elevation in a certain protein which may, in turn, increase the risk of heart disease and stroke.4

-What you can do to help avoid gum disease:
+According to the American Dental Association, here are things you can do to help avoid gum disease:

 - Brush your teeth twice a day with fluoride toothpaste.